 - Triple Distilled Turbo Yeast is designed to produce an ultra-clean fermentation process.

-- Express Turbo Yeast is the fastest turbo yeast available, giving you a sugar wash ready to ferment in one day with estimated ABV ( alcohol by volume ) of up to 14%.
+- Express Turbo Yeast is the fastest yeast available, giving you a sugar wash ready to ferment in one day with estimated ABV ( alcohol by volume ) of up to 14%.
 You can wait longer estimated 5 days and get up to 18%

-How to Use Turbo Alcohol Yeast:
+How to Use Turbo Yeast For Alcohol

-There’s a couple things you should know about turbo alcohol yeast.
+There are a couple of things you should know about turbo alcohol yeast.
 First off, all strains of yeast go dormant when at a certain temperature too cold for them to thrive.
 They will become inactive at a certain temperature too hot for them to survive.
-All our packets of turbo yeast come with instructions on how much water and sugar to use with the yeast.
+All our packets of yeast come with instructions on how much water and sugar to use with the yeast.
 As well as, what temperature it should stay at while fermenting.
 You should expect to not have your mash go above 80F (27C) for most of our yeasts.
 Don’t dip below 65F (18C).

 Another important note is that the whole process of fermentation happens when the yeast runs out of oxygen and needs the dextrin in the sugars in order to keep “surviving”.
 With this said, make sure when fermenting, your bucket lid stays completely sealed on the bucket, and your airlock is snug and in place.
 It should take no more than 2 days for your airlock to start bubbling as carbon dioxide releases.
 If your airlock is not bubbling, something might be wrong with the fermentation.

 - Opening up fermentation bucket, and taking the temperature of the wash using a thermometer.
 Also what temperatures in the room that your fermenter is in.
-Are you in the zone.
+Are you in the zone?

 - Stirring mash with a spoon and looking for anything still granulated or undissolved sugar.
 You must completely dissolve sugars prior to adding yeast.